 - Transcripts documenting all post high school education.
 Foreign transcripts must be evaluated by one of the agencies in the United States that performs academic credential evaluations

 - If you are not completing a degree with one of our affiliated colleges or universities, you must have a minimum of an associates degree completed before the June start date of the program.

 *Note: The applicants that are certified in a clinical health care specialty must request a recommendation from the Program Director of your specialty training course and a recommendation from your current employer.

-- Please complete the application with required documents by December 31 prior to the matriculation year and submit to:
+- Please complete the application with required documents by March 31, 2020 and submit to:

 Johns Hopkins Schools of Medical Imaging

 111 Market Place

 Baltimore, MD 21202

 The Diagnostic Medical Sonography program is currently accredited by Maryland Higher Education and by The Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).